-Stanford's Memorial Church was established by Jane Stanford in memory of her husband, Leland Stanford, as a symbol of the family's commitment to an education informed by diverse religious, spiritual, moral and ethical values.
+Stanford Memorial Church was established by Jane Stanford in memory of her husband, Leland Stanford, as a symbol of the family's commitment to an education informed by religious, spiritual, moral and ethical values.
 Dedicated in 1903 as a non-sectarian religious center, "Mem Chu" remains the most prominent architectural feature of the Main Quadrangle and is home to University Public Worship.
 The church features five organs, including the Fisk-Nanney organ, which has 73 ranks and 4,332 pipes.
 It is one of three religious and spiritual spaces on campus led by the Office for Religious and Spiritual Life.

-Call 650-723-3469 for docent-led tours. orsl.stanford.edu/who-we-are/memorial-church-companion-spaces
+orsl.stanford.edu/who-we-are/memorial-church-companion-spaces